|

 reconstruction funds worth $500 million (US) are being lost to fraud and

-corruption because of the failure by the United Nations to implement its
+corruption because of the failure by the UN to implement its

 own anti-fraud measures.
 (SMH) |